-If his adherents had been opposed by a leader of ordinary abilities, their devotion to his interests might have been attended with a different result; but the Bavarian army was then under the entire disposal of the famous Tscrclas de Tilly, who, after accompanying Maximilian into Bohemia, where his conduct materially contributed to the success of the imperialists, had since been elevated to the chief command.
-Before the appearance of Gustavus Adolphus as his opponent, Tilly was considered altogether invincible, a reputation which his invariable success in every battle in which he was engaged scemed in some respects to justify.
-His own party were fond of comparing him with Hannibal, and of pointing out the similarity which his military genius bore to that of the Carthaginian general, in the subtlety of his designs, the vigour of his movements, his selfpossession in danger, and his readiness in perceiving and availing himself of every error committed by his enemies.
+disposal of the famous Tserclas de Tilly, who after accompanying Maximilian into Bohemia, where his conduct materially contributed to the success of the imperialists, had since been elevated to the chief command.
+Before the appearance of Gustavus Adolphus as his opponent, Tilly was considered altogether invincible, a reputation which his invariable success in every battle in which he was engaged, seemed in some respects to justify.
+His own party were fond of comparing him with Hannibal, and of pointing out the similarity which his military genius bore to that of the Carthaginian general, in the subtlety of his designs, the vigour of his movements, his self-possession in danger, and his readiness in perceiving and availing himself of every error committed by his enemies.
 In a moral point of view, however, his character must certainly be considered as somewhat superior to the Carthaginian general, if credit is due to the delineation given by the Roman historian of the great enemy of his name and nation.
 He was remarkable for an ascetic abstemiousness from all external gratifications, and a personal disinterestedness almost unequalled among the more prominent personages of his age.
 His soldiers found in him a liberal commander, and those whose interests he maintained, a zealous and incorruptible ally.
 But he cannot be acquitted of the guilt of that cold and deliberate cruelty towards all who professed the Reformed religion, which has caused him to be recorded as one of the most terrible agents ever employed by the spirit of false zeal in fulfilling its most unjust and merciless requisitions.
 His personal appearance was far from prepossessing.
 His complexion was wan, his cheeks hollow, and his eyes of a wild and troubled expression.
-He was generally clothed after the Spanish fashion, in a green satin doublet, and wore a small hat with a long red feather, which fell down as low as his waist; and in his general bearing is said to have frequently reminded those about him of the sanguinary Duke of Alva, whom he was perhaps ambitious of imitating in manner and carriage, as well as in the severities by which that dreadful instrument of a no less formidable master had acquired so general a reputation.
-In his ordinary demeanour he was cool, distant, and reserved, with an aspect of imperturbable gravity, which was considered as the effect of his education among the Jesuits, by whom he had been brought up.
-His influence among those of his own persuasion was greatly increased by strict reverence towards all the outward forms and ceremonies of the Roman Church; and, apparently passionless himself, he had succeeded in obtaining an almost boundless influence over the passions of others.
+He was generally clothed after the Spanish fashion, in a green satin doublet, and wore a small hat with a long red feather, which fell down as low as his waist: and in his general bearing is said to have frequently reminded those about him of the sanguinary Duke of Alva, whom he was perhaps ambitious of imitating in manner and carriage, as well as in the severities by which that dreadful instrument of a no less formidable master had acquired so general a reputation.
+In his ordinary demeanour, he was cool, distant, and reserved, with an aspect of imperturbable gravity, which was considered as the effect of his education among the Jesuits. by whom he had been brought up.
+His influence among those of his own persuasion was greatly increased by strict reverence towards all the outward forms and ceremonies of the Roman Church: and, apparently passionless himself, he had general appearance of the latter.